ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 serifs of 'i', 'j', 'l', and 'r' contribute greatly to the overall neat, well-ordered, and rigid feel of the typeface.
 However, the trade-off of tidiness would be the less relaxing vibe that SF Mono gives off.
-Which is why every time I come back to it, I psychologically feel more uptight and as a result get tired more easily.
-Regarding readability, Apple has nailed it here &mdash; I can recognize characters with easy even at much lower font sizes.
+This is why every time I come back to it, I psychologically feel more uptight and as a result, get tired more easily.
+Regarding readability, Apple has nailed it here &mdash; I can recognize characters with ease even at much lower font sizes.

 ## Menlo